-- customers' needs; - ensuring that any advice given is of a high quality; and - managing the reasonable expectations of customers. - 3.4 This Guidance Note aims to set out the proper standards of conduct and business practices for authorized insurers underwriting Class C business.
+- (e) managing the reasonable expectations of customers. - 3.4 This Guideline aims to set out the proper standards of conduct and business practices for authorized insurers underwriting Class C business.
+In assessing whether the requirements have been duly followed by authorized insurers, the IA will consider the substance and nature of the matters involved.
+The name or form of the arrangements adopted by individual authorized insurers would be irrelevant.